-You should take Folic acid tablets to prevent or reduce Folate deficiency anaemia, as it can cause you to feel tired and drowsy.
+You should buy Folic acid tablets to prevent or reduce Folate deficiency anaemia, as it can cause you to feel tired and drowsy.
 Folate is required for the body to function properly, and if you are unable to absorb it naturally medication is the second best thing.
-You can easily order Folic acid tablets online from e-Surgery with a quick 2 minute health questionnaire, and better yet free delivery straight to your door!
+You can easily buy Folic acid tablets online from e-Surgery with a quick 2 minute health questionnaire!

-You can buy Folic Acid tablets online from registered online prescribers such as e-Surgery.
+You can buy Folic Acid tablets online from registered prescribers such as e-Surgery.

-Whenever you are buying Folic Acid tablets or any other medication, make sure you check for the green GPhC and MHRA logo on the bottom of each page of the website you are using.
+Whenever you buy Folic Acid tablets online or any other medication, make sure you check for the green GPhC logo on the bottom of each page of the website you are using.

-You can find more information about Folic Acid tablets in the Folic Acid tablet patient information leaflet.
+Where can I get more information about Folic Acid tablets online?

-e-Surgery uses Royal Mail delivery with choices starting from Royal Mail 48 tracked delivery, Royal Mail tracked 24 and Royal Mail 1pm special delivery (discover more about e-Surgery delivery).
-Your Folic Acid tablets will arrive in discreet, recyclable packaging at a delivery address of your choice.
-Find out to recycle packaging from e-Surgery.
+e-Surgery uses Royal Mail delivery with choices starting from Royal Mail 48 tracked delivery, Royal Mail tracked 24 and Royal Mail 1 pm special delivery (discover more about e-Surgery delivery).
+When you buy Folic Acid tablets online they will arrive in discreet, recyclable packaging at a delivery address of your choice.

-Folic Acid tablets come in blister packs that are not currently recyclable, so once they have been used can be disposed of in a general waste bin.
+Whenever you buy Folic Acid tablets online they will come in blister packs that are not currently recyclable, so once they have been used can be disposed of in a general waste bin.
 If Folic Acid tablets are unfinished dispose of medication safely and drop them off at a local pharmacy.
 Cardboard packaging and paper patient information leaflets are recyclable.
-For any more information on disposal of Folic Acid tablets you can use our free Ask-a-Pharmacist service.